M3FAS: An Accurate and Robust MultiModal Mobile Face Anti-Spoofing System: Experiments

-where TP, TN, FP, and FN indicate true positive, true negative, false positive, and false negative, respectively. \textbf{Equal Error Rate (EER)} measures the optimal point for the trade-off between false positive and false negative.
+\textbf{Equal Error Rate (EER)} measures the optimal point for the trade-off between false positive and false negative.
 It is the False Positive Rate (FPR) that equals the True Positive Rate (TPR).